Awesome Sights in Cruden Bay

 St. Olaf Hotel

 After all this exploring, you may be hankering for a hearty, comforting meal.
 It is essential to top up your energy levels in order to continue with your exploring of the area.
-The St. Olaf Hotel provides wonderful, home cooked food at an extremely reasonable price.
-The St. Olaf Hotel is a family run hotel in the middle of Cruden Bay.
+The St. Olaf Hotel provides wonderful, home-cooked food at extremely reasonable prices.
+The St. Olaf Hotel is a family-run hotel in the middle of Cruden Bay.
 The staff are very friendly and are more than willing to provide you with advice on the area.
-The Chicken Maryland is a favourite however there can be no complaints with any of the other options.
-The portions are huge therefore you get a lot for your money.
-Their dessert menu is one of saints.
-I recommend the Mint Aero or Malteaser cheesecake is as you will not regret it!
+Chicken Maryland is a favourite however the whole menu is pretty delish!
+The portions are huge.
+Their dessert menu is one of the saints.
+I recommend the Mint Aero or Malteaser cheesecake as you will not regret it!

 Bullers of Buchan

-The cliff face also attracts a wide variation of birds.
-If you visit at the right time, you can catch an amazing sight of the hundreds of puffins nesting.
+The cliff face also attracts a wide variety of birds.
+If you visit at the right time, you can catch amazing sights of hundreds of puffins nesting.
 You will be able to watch them bring food back to their nests.
 They are very clumsy birds and watching them take off and land is really quite comical.
 The cliff edge also attracts other birds such as kittiwakes, guillemots and razorbills.

 Walkhighlands provides further information about the walks in the area.
 If you are interested in walking whilst taking in the glorious sights of the Aberdeenshire coast, there are 2 different routes available.
 Both of these are on the WalkHighlands website, the links are below.